portugueslab/stytra/docs/source/create_protocol.rst

 Create stimulus sequence
 ------------------------
-In order to design a new experiment, a new Protocol has to be defined.
-By defining the output list of the protocol :meth:`Protocol.get_stim_sequence() <stytra.stimulation.protocols.Protocol.get_stim_sequence()>` method, the sequence of the experiment can be defined.
+In order to design a new experiment, we need to implement a new Protocol.
+The essential feature of the protocol is the list of stimuli that composes it .
+To create it, we need to define the protocol  method :meth:`Protocol.get_stim_sequence() <stytra.stimulation.protocols.Protocol.get_stim_sequence()>`.
+This metod will return a list of stimuli that stytra will run.

 Example::